michelg10/evanai-client/README.md

 4. **Send test prompts** that trigger your tool:
    ```
    Example prompts:
-   - "Get the weather in Paris"
+   - "List files in a directory"
    - "Calculate 15% tip on $85.50"
    - "List files in the current directory"
    ```